stochasticai/xTuring/CONTRIBUTING.md

-# Contributing to xturing
+# Contributing to xTuring

-We welcome and appreciate contributions to xturing!
+We welcome and appreciate contributions to xTuring!
 Whether it's a bug fix, a new feature, or simply a typo, every little bit helps.

 ## Getting Started